pmanuelli/xcode-file-templates/README.md

-# xcode-file-templates
+# Xcode New File Templates

-New file templates for Xcode
+New File templates for Xcode